On the surface, it may seem that the VPN market is teeming with various companies competing for a piece of the growing consumer VPN pie.

 - VPN in Touch

-In 2020, Pango, the creators for Hotspot Shield, was acquired by Aura, a digital security company.
-Next year, Pango merged with AnchorFree.
+In 2020, Pango, the creators of Hotspot Shield, was acquired by Aura, a digital security company.
+Next year, Pango merged with AnchorFree overtaking the latter’s offerings on Google Play under Pango GmbH.

-At the moment, Pango group has Hotspot Shield, Betternet, Ultra VPN, and VPN 360, among other cybersecurity products.
-Furthermore, Aura itself promotes Wi-Fi Security VPN.
+At the moment, Pango Group has Hotspot Shield, Betternet, Ultra VPN, and VPN 360, among other cybersecurity products.
+Also, OVPN is being acquired by Pango further expanding its VPN portfolio.
+Moreover, Aura itself promotes its own Aura VPN (included in their all-around security app) along with FigLeaf security suite, which includes another VPN.

 3. Gaditek – 7 total VPN products

-Gaditek is a Pakistan-based company that owns PureVPN, Ivacy, and Unblock – a newer VPN and proxy product.
+Gaditek is a Pakistan-based company that owns PureVPN, Ivacy, and recently closed down Unblock VPN.

 The interesting point is that this “New Age” company also has interesting marketing practices.
 The employees of Gaditek and PureVPN have links with the following VPN review sites: